All Episodes Plain Text

 Delia in Miami.

-Delia in Miami arguing against government Having the responsibility for healthcare.
+Delia in Miami arguing against government having the responsibility for health care.

 That is our conversation this morning.

-Jean in Delroy, Ohio, Democratic caller.
+Gene in Del Roy, Ohio, Democratic caller.

-Jean, what do you say?
+Gene, what do you say?

 I would just like to point out that the government already takes a lot of the burden off of the insurance company.